Climate Change, Coastal Flooding, and Environmental Justice in Urban Boston Communities

 Outcomes and Conclusions

 Gregg, R.M.
-(2010).
+(2020).
 Climate Change, Coastal Flooding, and Environmental Justice in Urban Boston Communities [Case study on a project of the University of Massachusetts-Boston and Battelle].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/climate-change-coastal-flooding-and-e… (Last updated June 2010).
+(Last updated June 2020).